June Jones

-June Sheldon Jones III (born February 19, 1953) is an American football coach and former player who is currently the Offensive Coordinator of the Seattle Sea Dragons.
-Jones was the head football coach at the University of Hawaii at Manoa from 1999 to 2007 and was the head football coach at Southern Methodist University (SMU) from 2008 to 2014, before resigning on September 8, 2014.
-Previously, he coached in the National Football League (NFL): a three-year tenure as head coach of the Atlanta Falcons from 1994 to 1996 and a ten-game stint as interim head coach of the San Diego Chargers in 1998; he also spent 1 1/2 seasons as head coach of the Hamilton Tiger-Cats in the Canadian Football League (CFL).
-Jones was also formerly the General Manager and Head Coach of the Houston Roughnecks.
+June Sheldon Jones III (born February 19, 1953) is an American football coach and former player who was most recently the offensive coordinator of the Seattle Sea Dragons.
+Jones was the head football coach at the University of Hawaii at Manoa from 1999 to 2007, and was the head football coach at Southern Methodist University (SMU) from 2008 until he resigned on September 8, 2014.
+He coached in the National Football League (NFL) for three years as head coach of the Atlanta Falcons from 1994 to 1996, plus a ten-game stint as interim head coach of the San Diego Chargers in 1998; he also spent 1 1/2 seasons as head coach of the Hamilton Tiger-Cats in the Canadian Football League (CFL).
+Jones was the general manager and head coach of the Houston Roughnecks.

+Jones played professionally as a quarterback in the NFL and CFL.
+He played college football with the Oregon Ducks, Hawaii Rainbow Warriors and Portland State Vikings.

 Biography

 Early life

 Jones grew up in Portland, Oregon, the second of four children born to Marilyn and June Jones Jr.